liamkf/msfastbuild/README.md

 $>msfastbuild -s ./SDL.sln -p ./SDLMain/SDLMain.vcxproj -c Debug -f Win32 -a"-dist -ide"

-msfastbuild should parse the correct dependencies and build using FASTBuild, putting the output in the same place and using the same arguments as msbuild or Visual Studio would.
-Or at least that's the theory!
+msfastbuild should (in theory) parse the correct dependencies and build using FASTBuild, putting the output in the same place and using the same arguments as msbuild or Visual Studio would.

 In practice there are quirks:

 - You need Visual Studio 2015 R3 installed, even if you're building against the 2013 tools.
 Things requiring 2012 tools do not build correctly.
-They could without a huge amount of work I think (should be a matter of referencing the right DLL and using Reflection), it just hasn't been done.
+They could build without a huge amount of work I think (should be a matter of referencing the right DLL and using Reflection), it just hasn't been done.
 - Pre-link build events are not supported: I don't see a good way to inject it into the BFF without modifying FASTBuild.
 Again this could be done.
 - The AssemblerListingLocation option for compiling is not supported, remote builders complain.
 I haven't seen any projects using this, but I'm sure there are some.
 - The DesigntimePreprocessorDefinitions option for resource compiling is not supported.